Winston-Lu/ESP8266-LED-Shelf/README.md

 # Setting up the ESP8266
-Run this code in some folder you want to save this code if you have git installed.
-Otherwise just download the repo zip in the top right and extract:
+Run this command if you have git installed.
+Otherwise just download the repo zip file in the top right and extract:
 ```cmd
 git clone https://github.com/Winston-Lu/LED-Clock
 ```